egelloC · Crack the College Code

 The Result

 Didn't narrow anything.
-Wrote essays using The Backwards Read that revealed the kind of student he actually was - someone who connects ideas across fields.
+Coach Tony walked the family through The Backwards Read, and the essays revealed the kind of student Ethan actually was - someone who connects ideas across fields.
 Got into UC Berkeley.

 "The 'narrow it down' advice would have buried what made him interesting."